 100.03 RATES.
 The rates for the operation and maintenance of the storm water management facilities shall be collected by imposing a monthly rate on every City water meter, and on every residence, apartment and dwelling unit in mobile home parks.
 A monthly rate of one dollar ($1.00) shall be collected on every business, residence, apartment and dwelling unit in mobile home parks.
 The rates shall be billed and collected in the same manner as water service rates.

 100.04 LIEN FOR NONPAYMENT.
-The owner of the premises served and any lessee or tenant thereof shall be jointly and severally liable for charges for the operation and maintenance of the storm water management facilities.
+Except as provided for in Section 92.07 of this Code of Ordinance, the owner of the premises served and any lessee or tenant thereof shall be jointly and severally liable for charges for the operation and maintenance of the storm water management facilities.
 Any such charges remaining unpaid and delinquent shall constitute a lien upon the premises served and shall be certified to the County Treasurer for collection in the same manner as property taxes.

 (Code of Iowa, Sec.
 384.84)